dibiancoj/Linq4Javascript/README.md

        _Array.push({ id: i, txt: i.toString(), subArray: [1,2,3] });
     }

-//Let's run a sample where I filter any record where Id > 5.
+Let's run a sample where I filter any record where Id > 5.
 The return value will be a iterator.
 `var myQuery = _Array.Where(function (x) { return x.id > 5; });`

 How do I get my results from my query above?